menu

 Fries is a tiny town located in the state of Virginia.
-With a population of 448 people and just one neighborhood, Fries is the 340th largest community in Virginia.
-Fries has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 444 people and just one neighborhood, Fries is the 340th largest community in Virginia.
+Much of the housing stock in Fries was built prior to World War II, making it one of the older and more historic towns in the country.

 Fries is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fries is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Fries who work in sales jobs (14.15%), food service (14.15%), and healthcare (14.15%).